grnet/synnefo/docs/admin-guide.rst

 Name                          Description
 ============================  ===========================
-reconcile-commissions-pithos  Display unresolved commissions and trigger their recovery resource-export-pithos        Export pithos resources in json format reconcile-resources-pithos    Detect unsynchronized usage between Astakos and Pithos DB resources and synchronize them if specified so.
+reconcile-commissions-pithos  Display unresolved commissions and trigger their recovery service-export-pithos         Export Pithos services and resources in JSON format reconcile-resources-pithos    Detect unsynchronized usage between Astakos and Pithos DB resources and synchronize them if specified so.
 ============================  ===========================